MrYsLab/python_banyan/docs/additional_gateways.md

 of the message as a key, it looks up the associated WebSocket in the *active_sockets* array and publishes the message to the correct WebSocket.

-On lines 152-154, if the gateway provided a time stamp, the time stamp is formatted and appended to the report message.
+On lines 152-154, if the gateway provided a timestamp, the timestamp is formatted and appended to the report message.
 Line 156 encodes the message as a JSON message sends the message to WebSocket client on line 163